lampubolep/HackerRank30days/README.md

 # HackerRank

-Trying to solve HackerRank 30 Days of Code.
+Trying to solve HackerRank 30 Days of Code using Python 3.
 [ n o o b s ]